 Broncos waive leading rusher Melvin Gordon after another fumble in loss to Raiders

-The Denver Broncos waived running back Melvin Gordon III on Monday, a day after he fumbled against the Las Vegas Raiders.
+The Denver Broncos waived running back Melvin Gordon III on Monday, a day after a costly fumble in a loss to the Las Vegas Raiders.

 Gordon has struggled with ball control in 2022.
 The fumble was his fifth of the season.